apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

          under the License.
 ---

-# BlackBerry 10 Installation Guide
+# BlackBerry 10 Platform Guide

 This guide shows how to set up your SDK environment to deploy Cordova apps for BlackBerry 10 devices.
-For previous versions of BlackBerry, you need to use a different SDK environment and set of command-line tools, described in the BlackBerry Installation Guide.
+For previous versions of BlackBerry, you need to use a different SDK environment and set of command-line tools, described in the BlackBerry Platform Guide.
 For BlackBerry 10, you need to install the SDK regardless of whether you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line tools.
 For a